Clinical-Virology-Unit/Metatropics/nf-metatropics/README.md

 <!-- TODO nf-core: Fill in short bullet-pointed list of the default steps in the pipeline -->

-1. If input data if fast5 files, execute basecalling followed of demultiplexing with [`Guppy`] (https://nanoporetech.com/)
+1. If input data if fast5 files, execute basecalling followed of demultiplexing with [`Dorado`] (https://nanoporetech.com/)
 2. With fastq (input or after demultiplexing), read QC ([`Nanoplot`](https://github.com/wdecoster/NanoPlot))
 3. Filter by quality and length ([`FASTP`](https://github.com/OpenGene/fastp))
 3. Present QC for raw and filtered reads ([`MultiQC`](http://multiqc.info/))